Getting your Trinity Audio player ready... |

 At this point, you may be wondering, how could GMAC have created GMAT percentile rankings with limited data available since November 2023?
 Great question!

-Nevertheless, it’s important to recognize that the current percentile rankings are not completely based on post November 2023 GMAT scores.
+Nevertheless, it’s important to recognize that the current percentile rankings are not completely based on post-November 2023 GMAT scores.
 However, the percentiles will be adjusted periodically.
 Eventually, it is expected that GMAC will calculate percentiles based on 3 years of recent, real-world test data.

 KEY FACT:

-GMAC used a sample size of 596,155 GMATs from a recent 5-year period to calculate GMAT percentiles.
+GMAC used a sample size of nearly 550,000 GMATs from the 5-year period (July 2020 to June 2025) to calculate GMAT percentiles.

 Aspects of the post-2023 GMAT that Might Affect the Score Percentiles